ilienkors/scrum-app-basic/README.md

 # scrum-app-basic
-scrum app with minimal functionality built with react, mongodb and vercel
+scrum app with minimal functionality built with react, fastify, postgres and go